Isabella Beecher Hooker: Activism

-Following the Civil War, Isabella carefully ventured into the divided women's movement with the unsigned "A Mother's Letter to a Daughter on Women Suffrage", which relied on the idea that, "women would raise the moral level of politics and bring a motherly wisdom to the affairs of government."
+Following the Civil War, Isabella carefully ventured into the divided women's movement with the unsigned "A Mother's Letter to a Daughter on Women Suffrage," which relied on the idea that "women would raise the moral level of politics and bring a motherly wisdom to the affairs of government."
 Isabella first attended a few women's rights conventions in New York and Boston, and participated in the founding of the New England Women Suffrage Association.
 Then, she made her intentions known to her friends and neighbors in Hartford by founding the Connecticut Women Association and Society for the Study of Political Science.
-Isabella followed this up with a petition to the Connecticut General Assembly.
+Isabella followed that up with a petition to the Connecticut General Assembly.
 With the legal aid of her husband, she wrote and presented a bill that provided married women with property rights.
 The bill was rejected, but she reintroduced it every year until it passed in 1877.

 By 1870, Isabella Beecher Hooker was in the full swing of the suffragist movement traveling throughout the mid-west on her first speaking tour.
-This first of many tours was in preparation for the 1871 Washington convention on suffrage, which focused on just suffrage alone, not women's rights in general.
-Isabella thought that by building the convention around one issue, she could re-unite the divided women's movement.
-Isabella set the agenda by describing the situation as she saw it, a view in which the constitution provided women with citizenship, and congress only needed to recognize this fact for women suffrage to be a done deal.
+This first of many tours was in preparation for the 1871 Washington convention on suffrage, which focused on suffrage alone, not women's rights in general.
+Isabella thought that by building the convention around one issue, she could reunite the divided women's movement.
+Isabella set the agenda by describing the situation as she saw it, a view in which the constitution provided women with citizenship, and Congress needed only to recognize that fact for women suffrage to be a done deal.
 This convention got the women's movement in the congressional door, for the first time Congress responded to the women activists with a hearing.
 Victoria Woodhull led the presentation to the House Judiciary Committee, and Isabella followed; they both presented the convention's argument.